 Julie uses puppies, food, craft brews, and creative layouts to make her account larger than just the beer — because even we can’t look at photos of beer cans all day.

 #Blatantselfpromotion.
 We post photos in an effort to give a glimpse into breweries, bars and events around the country, and the humans behind it all.
 The craft beer revolution beckons to be documented.
 And when we are at an event, bar or brewery, we are constantly updating our story.

 All of your childhood dreams can be realized by looking at the epic LEGO scenes that Dano Mite pairs with each beer.
 A must follow.

 This traveling beer blog is based out of Texas, which makes it invaluable for contrasting against the majority of beer instagram account, which tend to focus on the coasts.
 Call it a break from brightly-colored Treehouse cans.

 Draft Magazine has one of the most followed beer accounts on Instagram, and deservedly so.
 Their bi-monthly print magazine has been around since 2006 and they’ve translated that into an account that boasts bottle pictures with creative layouts, stop motion videos and artful aesthetics.

 Home brewers supporting and promoting diversity and sub-culture in craft beer, Black Brew Culture is new on the craft beer scene, but vital to it.
 When articles question whether black people even like craft beer, look no further.
 Online magazine launching soon.

-Heather Lewis, who is also Operations Manager at Brooklyn Brewery and runs a beer/food blog, posts photography that is fresh, focused, and a tad rustic with just the right amount of beer and cats.
+Heather Lewis, former Operations Manager at Brooklyn Brewery, posts photography that is fresh, focused, and a tad rustic with just the right amount of beer and cats.
 You’ll learn something without realizing it.